SharonLK/psagot-2020-reqs/README.md

 * Virtual machine that you have successfully ran on Virtual Box.
 * Anaconda with the above 3 environments (algo, ml & cv) installed and tested on your local machine.
 * PyCharm installed on your local machine.
+* Git installed on your local machine.